scriptfree/mhprivate/README.md

 # [New] Manny Hub

-My script hub has 20+ games, all undetected, and easy to use.
+Manny Hub has a small variety of scripts for games all made by me and chatgpt.

 # Loadstring
 ```